sudonem/pfsense-wg-rotate/README.md

 # pfsense-wg-rotate
-A simple shell script to rotate the [WireGuard](https://docs.netgate.com/pfsense/en/latest/vpn/wireguard/index.html) tunnel listen ports on a [pfSense](https://pfsense.org) firewall.
+A simple shell script to randomly rotate the [WireGuard](https://docs.netgate.com/pfsense/en/latest/vpn/wireguard/index.html) tunnel listen ports on a [pfSense](https://pfsense.org) firewall.

 # Summary
 I was constantly running in to issues with my ISP in which they would block wireguard traffic after an intermittant period, and the only workaround I was able to find was to update the listen port on the primary tunnel.
-There is no clean programmatic way to do this within the pfSense UI, so here we are.
+There is no clean programmatic way to do this within the pfSense web UI, so here we are.

 When called, the script generates a random port number, updates the `config.xml` file, and uses PHP Shell to apply the changes and restart the WireGuard service.